kcl-lang/kcl-lang.io/docs/user_docs/guides/working-with-k8s/1-adopt-from-kubernetes.md

 ### 3. Migrate From Kubernetes To KCL

 #### 3.1 Write configurations based on the Kusion_Models package

 ``
 We provide an out-of-the-box `kusion_models` package for you to quickly start.
 It contains a well-designed frontend model called [`Server schema`](https://github.com/KusionStack/konfig/blob/main/base/pkg/kusion_models/kube/frontend/server.k).
 You can declare the configurations by initializing the `Server schema`.
 For the description and usage of the schema and its attributes, please refer to the [Server schema documentation](https://kusionstack.io/docs/reference/model/kusion_models/kube/frontend/doc_server).
 ``

 #### 3.2 Build Your Custom Frontend Models

 The existing KCL Models may not meet your specific business requirements, then you can also design your custom frontend model package.
 You can design your custom models based on the pre-generated Kubernetes KCL models among all versions.
-And you can also develop your custom scripts to migrate your configuration data as what `kube2kcl` tool does.

 ##### 3.2.1 Get the k8s package